 An introduction to the field of cultural anthropology.
-Attention will be given to anthropological vocabulary, principles and methods with the aim of preparing missionaries with skills in observing culture, identifying and describing cultural elements and understanding implications of cultural differences for cross-cultural ministry.
+Attention will be given to anthropological vocabulary, principles and methods with the aim of preparing the student for observing culture, identifying and describing cultural elements and understanding implications of cultural differences for cross-cultural ministry for those desiring to go into missions.